 Your donors came to you with a passion for making a difference.
 At the same time, there are always new causes to support coming their way.
 Remaining top of mind is the most straightforward strategy to retain their long-term loyalty.

-Remember not to overthink it.
+But remember not to overthink it.
 Your organization already connects with each of your supporters uniquely.
 Simply reminding them why they hit that donate button the first time is plenty to impact ongoing support for your cause.

 Download Why America Gives